No Document Loans for 2022 – No Doc Loans – No Tax Returns

 Q: are no doc loans still available?

-A: A true no doc loan for primary residences are no longer available.
-However, the program available today is a bank statement loan for self-employed people.
-This will be your best option if you are self employed.
+A: A true no doc loan for primary residences is difficult to find.
+However, the best option available today is a bank statement loan for self-employed people.
+With just 12-24 months of bank statements, you will be able to purchase a home.

-Q: Can anyone get a no document loan?
+Q: Can anyone get a no doc loan?

 Q: Can I refinance a no-doc loan without proof of income?

-A: Yes, you can get a bank statement loan which only requires you to provide 12-24 months of bank statements.
+A: You can get a bank statement loan which only requires you to provide 12-24 months of bank statements or an investment no doc loan without any proof of income.

 Q: Do all lenders offer no documentation loans?

-A: Most lenders do not offer these creative loan programs.
-We are connected to the best no-doc lenders who can provide you with the best options for your scenario.
-The big banks you see in your neighborhood most likely cannot help you.
+A: Most lenders do not offer no doc loans, but we are able to help provide you with the best options for your scenario.

 Q: What if I cannot provide tax returns to prove my income?